open/close all folders

 - Bolivar Trask, creator of the X-Men's robot nemeses, the Sentinels.

 - The (possible) Trope Namer from Marvel's The Transformers comic is actually an invocation of this trope: failing comic-book writer Donny Finkelberg is enlisted by the government to pose as the "Robot Master" and make threatening speeches on TV taking responsibility for the Decepticons' actions, to keep the population from panicking.
-Hilarity Ensues.
+Hilarity Ensues when the 'cons found out that some dumb squishy was pretending to be their master.
+In fact, when Megatron awakens, he decides to keep Finkleberg around to continue the charade, since he could make it look like all robots are under his control, making it harder for the Autobots to enlist human allies.
+It doesn't quite work in the long run, since it's kind of hard to explain why one guy would have two sets of robots fighting each other, but it becomes moot when Finkleberg manages to escape.

 - Despite being a robot himself, Ultron would certainly count.
-He built the Vision, Jocasta, Victorius,and Alkhema, as well as countless duplicates of himself—usually just replacement bodies for when he inevitably gets destroyed at the end of each appearance, but he has built armies of these duplicates on a couple of occasions (with the predicatable Conservation of Ninjutsu in full effect).
+He built The Vision, Jocasta, Victorius,and Alkhema, as well as countless duplicates of himself—usually just replacement bodies for when he inevitably gets destroyed at the end of each appearance, but he has built armies of these duplicates on a couple of occasions (with the predictable Conservation of Ninjutsu in full effect).

-- The Followers of the Light from Marvel's Shogun Warriors comic.
+- The Followers of the Light from Marvel's Shogun Warriors comic are aliens who built the titular humongous mecha to fight giant monsters.

 - The Katayanagi twins from the Scott Pilgrim series, though the building itself happens off-screen.
 In the comics, anyway; the film changed them to techno-themed Musical Assassins